-These students use the language on a daily basis, whether in the Gaeltacht community, at home with their families, in the neighbourhood and/or in educational settings.
-Because of their immediate language environment, these students would have developed production and receptive skills in the language.
-It is very important that students are provided with a continuous learning experience in the interest of their language development, their access to the rest of the curriculum and their progress in general.
-This specification caters for the Irish learning needs of students that have completed the L1 Specification for Junior Cycle Irish.
+It is very important that students are provided with a continuous learning experience in the interest of their language development and their progress in general.
 This specification aims to develop, enrich and advance language skills.
+This specification caters for the Irish learning needs of students that have completed the L2 Specification for Junior Cycle Irish.